 California Cruisin: Santa Barbara to San Francisco Road Trip

 Not long after camping across Canada, I already had my eyes set on the next road trip I wanted to tick off the list.
 Voted one of the best coastal drives by National Geographic, the Pacific Coast Highway was one road trip I couldn't wait to experience.
-With the help of a dear friend living in California at the time, I convinced myself that I was due for another trip - this time from Santa Barbara to San Francisco.
+With the help of a dear friend living in California at the time, I convinced myself that I was due for a dose of travel - this time for a Santa Barbara to San Francisco road trip.

 Santa Barbara, California